 How to make an informal complaint about a child's education.

-2. If the principal or other members of the school’s staff are unable to resolve your complaint, or if you would like to file a formal complaint with the NYCDOE, please follow the steps described below.
+2. Your complaint remains unresolved, or if you would like to file a formal complaint with the NYCDOE, please follow the steps described below.
 Please note if the child is a student with a disability and you have an unresolved special education issue you may call 311 and request to speak to the Special Education Call Center.
 The Special Education Call Center staff will work with you to resolve your issue.

 How to File a Formal Complaint